gtreshchev/RuntimeAudioImporter/README.md

 ![GitHub](https://img.shields.io/github/license/gtreshchev/RuntimeAudioImporter)
 ![Runtime Audio Importer](image/runtimeaudioimporter.png "RuntimeAudioImporter Unreal Engine Plugin Logo") Open-source plugin to import audio files of MP3, WAV and FLAC formats into the game at runtime.
 It's easy to use in both C++ and Blueprints.
-Plugin does not require any static libraries and external dependencies.

 Typically, this plugin is used to create an advanced audio player.

 ## Features
 - Low library size (≈ 1 mb)
 - Fast transcoding speed (≈ 200-900 ms)
-- Supported for major audio formats: MP3, WAV and FLAC (also RAW data: Signed 16-bit, Signed 32-bit, Unsigned 8-bit, 32-bit float)
+- Supported for major audio formats: MP3, WAV, FLAC and OGG Vorbis
+- Supported for RAW formats: Signed 16-bit, Signed 32-bit, Unsigned 8-bit, 32-bit float)
 - Automatic detection of audio format (by extension)
 - System for obtaining transcoding status for error detection
 - No any static libraries and external dependencies